Alleged kidnapping attempts in Hilliard lead to federal charges

 The five defendants were charged by criminal complaint July 15.

-The Hilliard Division of Police began the investigation that became a federal investigation, said police spokeswoman Andrea Litchfield.
+The Hilliard Division of Police began the investigation that became a federal investigation, said Andrea Litchfield, a police division spokeswoman.